10 meaningful ways to support a foster familyGO Project

 Seriously, who doesn’t love food?
 Prepare dinner for a family, stock their freezer with meals, or pack a basket full of yummy snacks.
 Everyone’s schedule and abilities are different, so don’t feel pressure to be the next Rachel Ray – simply show up in the right moment.
-Even a simple coffee for a foster parent with a new infant placement could be just the boost they need.
+Even a simple coffee for a foster parent with a new placement could be just the boost they need.

 2. Organize a meal train

 Consider taking #1 to the next level and making sure the family has a steady stream of yummy support coming their way.
 This is especially important in the first couple of weeks after a new placement arrives.
-MealTrain.com and MealBaby.com are just two of the many websites available to make this process efficient and helpful for a family that deserves a little extra love.
+MealTrain.com is just one of the many websites available to make this process efficient and helpful for a family that deserves a little extra love.

 Be proactive and ask what the family needs before and after a new placement arrives.
 Maybe it’s diapers and a baby gate?
 Maybe its bunk beds and backpacks?
 Families can foster children of varying ages and genders over time, so the supplies they need starts to add up — both financially and space-wise.
-One way you might be able to help is by offering to store supplies for them!
+Another creative way you might be able to help is by offering to store supplies for them!

 4. Welcome a new placement

 When an infant, toddler, or teenager arrives to a new foster home, this time can be loaded with different kinds of emotions for everyone involved.
 Help the foster parents, as well as their own biological children, welcome the child into their home.
 Talk with the foster parents about how you can help with the transition.
 You could deliver a gift or activity that the family could enjoy together that first evening or week.

 Oftentimes, kids in care arrive with very few belongings, so consider gathering clothing, personal hygiene items, toys, or school supplies.

 5. Become a primary supporter for a family